gbdev/pandocs/content/Video_Display.md

 ### FF4A - WY (Window Y Position) (R/W), FF4B - WX (Window X Position + 7) (R/W)

-Specifies the upper/left positions of the Window area.
-(The window is an alternate background area which can be displayed above of the normal background.
-OBJs (sprites) may be still displayed above or behind the window, just as for normal BG.)
+Specify the top-left coordinates of the Window.
+(The Window is an alternate background area which can be displayed above of the normal background.
+OBJs (sprites) may be still displayed above or behind the Window, just as for normal BG.)

-The Window becomes visible (if enabled) when both positions are set in the ranges WX=0..166, WY=0..143 respectively.
-Positions WX=7, WY=0 locate the Window at the top left.
+The Window becomes visible (if enabled) when both coordinates are set in the ranges WX=0..166, WY=0..143 respectively.
+Values WX=7, WY=0 locate the Window at the top left.
 It is then completely covering the background.

 WX values 0-6 and 166 are unreliable due to hardware bugs.
 If WX is set